 Staff may use any bathroom around campus.
 "Staff only" bathrooms are located in the lower level of the office building.
 This area is for staff only.
-If a staff member must make a phone call, a landline phone for staff use is available here.
-Cell phones may be used in this area.
+If a staff member must make a phone call, a landline phone for staff use is available in this area as well.
+Cell phones may be used only in this area.